 Authors are requested to avoid using Greek symbols, superscripts or subscripts while submitting the abstract, since electronic submission over the web does not allow a simple, straightforward system to enter them.

 Footnotes may not exceed 200 characters, so be judicious and concise in your use of references.
-Enter footnotes, or publications referenced by the asterisks in the Abstract Text field with a carriage return after each.
-Enter funding agency information in this field.
-This field should not be used to request sponsorship at the conference.
+Enter footnotes or publications referenced by the asterisks in the Abstract Text field on separate lines.
+Enter funding agency information in this same field.
+Do not use this space to request sponsorship at the conference.
 Once the abstract submission is complete, hit “Submit”.